nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.4 Add actual time spent on a module: `addtime` <a name="addtime"></a>
-Adds the time spent on the indicated module.
-At the end there is also a summary for the total hours spent in that week.
+Adds to the time you have spent on the indicated module, for that week.
+After which, a summary of the total hours spent in that week will also be displayed.

 Format: `addtime <module code> <time spent> <week number>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `time spent` is in hours.
 * The `week number` must be between 1 and 13 inclusive.